 Funnel is a highly-sophisticated data management platform built specifically for marketing data sources and for people working in the marketing and advertising industries.
 They offer data visualization tools and central monitoring of data pipelines for hundreds of data marketing sources and plenty of data destinations (including, of course, data going from SEMrush to Power BI).

 Pros: this platform can do a lot, and we don’t just mean moving your data easily and securely from SEMrush to Power BI.
 Funnel can perform a plethora of data transformations, including automatic currency conversion and metric normalization, meaning the data getting fed to Power BI is optimized for smooth reporting.
 Funnel can even provide you with data visualizations (reports, etc) within its platform, without exporting to a BI tool.

 Cons: If all you need to do is move data from SEMrush to Power BI, this platform might actually be overkill.
 And believe, us, you’d be paying a hefty price for it.
 In fact, if all you need is to generate dashboards and reports, using Funnel to connect to Power BI is practically redundant, as the former will do most of what the latter provides anyway.
 We gotta hand it to them though: Funnel is one hell of a tool.

 The Takeaway - Why Choose Dataddo?

 In general, unless you know exactly what you’re doing in the realm of manual API integrations, we would suggest a 3rd party option to help you with your SEMrush - Power BI data connection.
-In that vein, Dataddo is an excellent option for its simple yet versatile layout, with a price that can't be beat.
-You cant be assured of a safe, secure, and solid connection between your Xero and Power BI accounts, with the added bonus of flexible data transformations.
+In that vein, Dataddo is an excellent option for its simple yet versatile layout, with a price that can't be beat or even for free.
+You can be assured of a safe, secure, and solid connection between your Xero and Power BI accounts, with the added bonus of flexible data transformations.